joerg-schneider/airtunnel/README.md

 The four assets have been rebuilt and loaded into the *ready* layer of the physical data store:
 ![alt text](docs/assets/ready-data.png "ready layer")

-Also, the ingested raw-data:
+The ingested raw-data has been archived under the DAG execution date:
 ![alt text](docs/assets/ingest-archive.png "ready layer")

-…and the previous versions of the data assets have been archived:
+…as well as the previous versions of the data assets:
 ![alt text](docs/assets/ready-archive.png "ready layer")

 ## Known limitations